 Using network monitoring, you can keep a close eye on the functioning of your network while gaining insights at the device and interface levels.
-Understand network behavior, examine a health dashboard, view NetFlow, visualize the network hierarchy using a map, and instantly resolve network problems with SNMP trap warnings.
+Understand network behaviour, examine a health dashboard, view NetFlow, visualise the network hierarchy using a map, and instantly resolve network problems with SNMP trap warnings.

 Key Features of a Network Monitoring and Management Tool